SigmaHQ/sigma-specification/appendix/sigma-modifiers-appendix.md

   * `utf16le`: Transforms value to UTF16-LE encoding, e.g. `cmd` > `63 00 6d 00 64 00`
   * `utf16be`: Transforms value to UTF16-BE encoding, e.g. `cmd` > `00 63 00 6d 00 64`
   * `utf16`: Prepends a [byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark) and encodes UTF16, e.g. `cmd` > `FF FE 63 00 6d 00 64 00`
+  * `wide`: an alias for the `utf16le` modifier.

+### Numeric

+The following modifiers can only be applied to numeric values.

+* `lt`: Field is less than the value
+* `lte`: Field is less or equal than the value
+* `gt`: Field is greater than the value
+* `gte`: Field is greater or equal than the value

+### IP (Internet Protocol)

+The following modifiers are only applied to IP fields.

+* `cidr`: The value is handled as an CIDR by backends.
+Supports both IPv4 and IPv6 notations.

 ## Specific